weareboxhead/craft-country-select-field/README.md

 <img src="src/icon.svg" alt="icon" width="100" height="100">

-# Country Select Field plugin for Craft CMS 3.x
+# Country Select Field plugin for Craft CMS 4.x

-Country select field type.
+A custom field type that lists country names.
+The field options can be customised from the initial set to add/remove, re-order and provide a default country.

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 ## Installation